-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year by \$12,801 (net position). - The District's total net position decreased by \$4,023.
-The decrease was the result of a significant increase in the district's net pension liability as of June 30, 2017.
-At the end of the last reporting period June 30, 2016 the District's net pension liability was \$26,488.
-At the end of the current reporting period, June 30, 2017, the net pension liability rose to \$92,107.
-Although this is a significant increase, the volatility of the liability is based, in part, on the market value of the pension assets during the measurement period.
-The district does not have control of the pension funds but is required to contribute to both the Teachers Retirement Association and the Public Employee Retirement Association.
-In the past, this liability was reported by the State of Minnesota agencies, but a change in accounting principle now requires the proportionate share of the liability to be disclosed on the individual entities financial statements. - As of the close of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$33,417 an overall increase of \$3,738.
+- The assets and deferred outflows of resources of the District exceeded its liabilities deferred inflows of resources at the close of the most recent fiscal year by \$5,820,716 (net position). - As of the close of the current fiscal year, the District's governmental funds reported combined ending fund balances of \$37,598,663, an overall increase of \$4,182,028.
 This increase was made up several different components.
-The unassigned fund balance in the General Fund increased by \$2,614.
-Increases were also noted in the General Fund, committed, and assigned fund balance categories.
-These improvements were mainly due to increases in state funding and student enrollment; additional dollars committed to fund severance payments in future years, as well as increases in a fund balance that provides for department carryover funds and third party special education revenue that will be used for future special education related personnel additions.
+The General Fund increased by \$3,859,261.
+Of this amount, \$1,111,600 was related to a capital lease issuance for replacement of student technology devices.
+Increases were also noted in the General Fund, restricted, and assigned fund balance categories.
+These improvements were mainly due to increases in state funding and student enrollment, as well as increases in a fund balance that provides for department carryover funds and third party special education revenue that will be used for future special education related personnel additions.
 The District again experienced an increase in student growth, which provided additional revenue in the form of General Education Aid.
-This additional revenue, combined with an increase in special education revenue, allowed the General Fund balance to increase by \$3,548.
-The combined other nonmajor funds and the debt service fund also experienced increases over the balances from a year ago. - At the end of the current fiscal year, the unassigned fund balance for the General Fund was \$18,651, which equates to 41.25% of total General Fund expenditures and is equivalent to slightly less than five months of operating expenditures.
-Although the unassigned fund balance increased by \$2,614, the projected increase is earmarked to; continue to meet referendum promises made to the community, fund new staffing positions and support our Districtwide technology initiative designed to provide equal access and opportunity to all Sauk Rapids-Rice students.
+This additional revenue, combined with an increase in special education revenue, contributed to the increase in the General Fund balance.
+The combined other nonmajor funds and the debt service fund also experienced increases over the balances from a year ago. - At the end of the current fiscal year, the unassigned fund balance for the General Fund was \$21,448,701, which equates to 44.12% of total General Fund expenditures and is equivalent to slightly more than five months of operating expenditures.
+Although the unassigned fund balance increased by \$2,797,880, the projected increase is earmarked to; continue to meet referendum promises made to the community, fund new staffing positions and support our Districtwide technology initiative designed to provide equal access and opportunity to all Sauk Rapids-Rice students. - The General Fund includes a committed fund balance for severance payments in the amount of \$2,467,667.
+The District plans to fully fund its severance liability by building up this committed fund balance account with the intent to fund future severance payments from this commitment (see Note 6).